Tan-JunWei/CTF-Writeups/content/index.md

 ## Contributions

-Contribution are always welcome!
-If you'd like the suggest improvements, feel free to submit a pull request or open an issue on [GitHub](https://github.com/Tan-JunWei/CTF-Writeups).
+Contributions are always welcome!
+If you'd like to suggest improvements, feel free to submit a pull request or open an issue on [GitHub](https://github.com/Tan-JunWei/CTF-Writeups).